ShivanshPratapSingh66/LIBRARY/README.md

 # LIBRARY
- a simple library managment system using java
+ a simple library managment system using Switch case statement